nnamdiib/3d-cms/README.md

 ## Things I'm Doing Next (In Order):

-1. Finishing up the front end.
+1. Finishing up the front end (including pagination).

 2. Finalising the whole STL-to-image conundrum.
 Deciding on a package to use once and for all.